 Angiosperms vs Gymnosperms

-The difference between angiosperm and gymnosperm in that the development of the seed is different.
+The difference between angiosperm and gymnosperm is that the development of the seed is different.
 Angiosperm plants can bear flowers, whose seeds develop into fruits, but in the case of gymnosperms, there is no flower, and neither the seeds turn into fruits.

 Angiosperms are flowering plants.
 It can be said that angiosperms are the most diverse in the plant kingdom.
 Angiosperms develop an endless variety of fruits and vegetables.

 Angiosperms do not require any special conditions to grow.
-There are found all around the world in the form of tall trees, shrubs,etc
+There are found all around the world in the form of tall trees, shrubs, etc

 Gymnosperms are plants that are unable to bear flowers and fruits.
 They do not produce the seed enclosed in the ovary, and their seeds do not develop into fruits.

 The seeds are henceforth called naked seeds.
-Gymnosperms are typically vascular plants having two conducting tissues – xylem and phloem.
+Gymnosperms are vascular plants having two conducting tissues – xylem and phloem.

 Comparison Table